On the Merge of k-NN Graph: Two k -NN Graph Merge Strategies

 In this section, the convergence analysis is made for S-Merge.
 Since the optimization strategies used in S-Merge, J-Merge, and H-Merge are similar.
 The convergence analysis for S-Merge is also feasible for J-Merge, H-Merge as well as NN-Descent.

-Given datasets $S_1=\{s_i|s_i \in R^d\}$, $S_2=\{s_j|s_j \in R^d\}$ and $S=S_1 \cup S_2$, $U^0$ is the union of augmented graphs $G^+$ and $H^+$, which is the initial graph prepared for NN-Descent iteration.
-Given a \textit{k}-NN graph $U$, we define function $\mathit{\phi(U)}$ that returns the sum of distances from all \textit{k} neighbors of all samples kept in $U$.
+Given datasets $S_1=\{s_i|s_i \in R^d\}$, $S_2=\{s_j|s_j \in R^d\}$ and $S=S_1 \cup S_2$, $U^0$ is the union of augmented graphs $G^u_{1}$ and $G^u_{2}$, which is the initial graph prepared for NN-Descent iteration.
+Given a \textit{k}-NN graph $G$, we define function $\mathit{\phi(G)}$ that returns the sum of distances from all \textit{k} neighbors of all samples kept in $G$.

-where $U_{ij}$ keeps the distance from the $j$-th neighbor to sample $i$.
+where $G_{ij}$ keeps the distance from the $j$-th neighbor to sample $i$.
+The set of the possible states for the approximate \textit{k}-NN graph is finite and countable.
+Its size is $n{\times}C_n^k$, where \textit{n} is the input dataset size and \textit{k} is the size of each NN list.
+Essentially, NN-Descent simply jumps from one state (solution) to another more optimal one.
 Given the true \textit{k}-NN graph for dataset $S$ is $\mathcal{G}$, we have $\phi(U^0) > \phi(\mathcal{G})$ holds\footnote{Without the loss of generality, the shorter the distance is, the closer is the neighbor.}.
 After one round iteration in Alg.~\ref{alg:pmerge}, closer neighbors are joined into NN lists and far neighbors are swapped out.
 To make the update operation happens, there must exist a $U^{0}_{ij}$ being replaced by $U^{1}_{ij}$, where $U^{1}_{ij} < U^{0}_{ij}$.
 So we have $\phi(U^0) > \phi(U^1)$.
 Given the series of intermediate \textit{k}-NN graphs produced by the procedure are $U^1, U^2, \cdots, U^t,\cdots$, following inequation holds

+Notice that $U^1, U^2, \cdots, U^t,\cdots$ are only a few of all the possible states.
 Since the update on $U^t$ happens only when a closer neighbor is found, the iteration leads function $\mathit{\phi(U^t)}$ to decrease monotonically.
 Meanwhile, the function value is lower-bounded by $\phi(\mathcal{G})$.
 It is therefore clear to see the iteration in S-Merge converges.

 Both S-Merge and J-Merge are greedy optimization approaches.
 Similar to NN-Descent, S-Merge and J-Merge perform hill-climbing NN search~\cite{icai11:kiana} in a batch fashion.
 The greedy hill-climbing process could be trapped in local optima.
 While different from NN-Descent, S-Merge and J-Merge climb from the half-way up to the hill.
 Both S-Merge and J-Merge are effective on low dimensional data.
-As will be revealed later, their effectiveness drops as the data dimension increases.
+As will be revealed later, their effectiveness drops as the data dimensionality increases.